agatheblues/agator9999/README.md

 [DEMO](https://agator9999-demo.firebaseapp.com) 🔥🔥🔥

+In this demo, *everyone* is an admin.
+In your agator9999 instance, you would set only yourself as admin.
+Create/Update/Delete feature are only available for an admin, normal users can only browse.

 ## But why?
 It all started when Spotify told me: *"Epic collection, friend.
 Your library is all filled up.
 To save more, you'll need to remove some songs."*.
 Hitting the 'Save' button on an album has a limit: you can save upt to 10 000 songs in your library.
 I am constantly seeking new music, but I cannot remember all of the artists and albums I listened to, so I used my Spotify album library as a *storage* place.
 Until now, because it's full.
 That's why I created agator9999: to have my own *storage* place where there can be albums from Spotify, as well as other streaming sources.